pdima88/paycom-integration-php-template/README.md

 ## Set Up and Run Merchant API implementation on Docker Containers

+In cases that there is no `PHP`/`Apache`/`Nginx`/`MySQL` on your production platforms you can easily and quickly setup and run the `Merchant API` implementation using docker containers.

-Here we will build docker images for Paycom Merchant API and optionally for MySQL.
+Here we will build docker images for `Paycom Merchant API` and optionally for `MySQL`.

-`Dockerfile` contains statements to build an image for Merchant API.
+`Dockerfile` contains statements to build an image for `Merchant API`.
-This image is based on PHP v7 and Apache 2.4, but also includes PDO and PDO_MYSQL extensions.
+This image is based on `PHP v7` and `Apache 2.4`, but also includes `PDO` and `PDO_MYSQL` extensions.
-There are also statements to install the latest version of Composer.
+There are also statements to install the latest version of `Composer`.

+By editing `docker-compose.yml` file you can adjust exposed ports, volumes.

 If you need more info about base images and docker commands look at the following links: